hazelcast/hazelcast-reference-manual/src/UnderstandingConfiguration.md

 </hazelcast>
 ```

-As you can see, `<config-replacers>` is the parent element for your replacers, which are delcared using the `<replacer>` sub-elements.
-You can define multiple replacers under the `<config-replacers>.`
+As you can see, `<config-replacers>` is the parent element for your replacers, which are declared using the `<replacer>` sub-elements.
+You can define multiple replacers under the `<config-replacers>.` Here are the descriptions of elements and attributes used for the replacer configuration:

-Element and attribute explanations ???

 * `fail-if-value-missing`: Specifies whether the loading configuration process stops when replacement value is missing.
 It is an optional attribute and its default value is true.
-* `class-name`: Fully class name of the replacer.
+* `class-name`: Full class name of the replacer.
 * `<properties>`: Contains names and values of properties used to configure a replacer.
 Each property is defined using the `<property>` sub-element.
 All of the properties are explained in the upcoming sections.

-The following replacer classes are provided by Hazelcast (note that you can also implement your own replacers):
+The following replacer classes are provided by Hazelcast as example implementations of the `ConfigReplacer` interface.
+Note that you can also implement your own replacers.

 * `EncryptionReplacer`
 * `ExecReplacer`
 * `PropertyReplacer`

-Each implementation is explained the below sections.
+Each example replacer is explained in the below sections.

 ### EnrcyptionReplacer

-The `EncryptionReplacer` replaces encrypted variables by its plain form.
+This example `EncryptionReplacer` replaces encrypted variables by its plain form.
 The secret key for encryption/decryption is generated from a password which can be a value in a file and/or environment specific values, such as MAC address and actual user data.

 Its full class name is `com.hazelcast.config.replacer.EncryptionReplacer` and the replacer prefix is `ENC`.
-Here are the properties used to configure this replacer:
+Here are the properties used to configure this example replacer:

 * `cipherAlgorithm`: Cipher algorithm used for the encryption/decryption.
 Its default value is AES.
 * `keyLengthBits`: Length (in bits) of the secret key to be generated.
 Its default value is 128.